Your mom recently retired.

 And now, she calls you all the time.

 She’s forgotten how jam-packed your schedule is with work and kids.

 Ironically, she didn’t have time to talk either when she was working.

 Maybe it’s time you help your mom find a part-time job, volunteer opportunity, or a new hobby.

 The key is to find something meaningful to keep her occupied and expand her circle of friends.

-For jobs that pay, look at working in a church office or library for less strenuous tasks.
-Some mothers may prefer a quicker pace such as a local retail boutique or coffee shop.
+She may enjoy working in a church office or library.
+Or she may prefer more interactions at a local retail boutique or coffee shop.

 ABOUT THE AUTHOR: